Looking for 1:1 guidance to prepare for the SLP Praxis Exam? We offer tutoring services. Learn more here.

 Take a practice test

 One of the best ways to prepare for tests is to take practice tests.
-Through the Praxis website are three practice tests you can buy.
-If you’re worried about timing, you can try to sit for an entire session and see if you are able to get through the test in 150 minutes.
-This may provide good insight into whether or not you should try to speed up or slow down when taking the actual test.
+The Praxis website provides three practice tests, but there are other options online as well.
+If you’re worried about timing, you can work on a complete practice test and see if you are able to get through it in 150 minutes.
+This may provide good insight into whether or not you should try to speed up or slow down when taking the actual exam.
 If you’re not too worried about timing, consider taking practice tests in chunks, answering 10-15 questions a day during your last few weeks of preparation.
 We should also mention that we did not pass all of our practice tests and did just fine!
 There are definitely some tests out there that are “tougher” than others.

 Collaborate with others

-It can also be helpful to discuss concepts and information with other students in your cohort!
-You can each pick a topic, e.g. “assessment of pediatric language disorders” or “treatment options for dysphagia,” and give a mini-lecture on it.
-“Teaching” information to others is another highly effective study strategy and it also helps you understand where you may have some knowledge gaps or areas to study more in-depth.
+It can be helpful to discuss concepts and information with other students in your cohort!
+You can each pick a topic, such as “assessment of pediatric language disorders” or “treatment options for dysphagia,” and give a mini-lecture on it.
+“Teaching” information to others is another highly effective study strategy and it may also help you understand where you have some knowledge gaps or areas to study more.

 Use a tutor

-If you’re struggling with making time to study, understanding difficult concepts, or knowing how to even approach preparing for the SLP Praxis, using a tutor may be beneficial for you.
-There are a number of tutoring services available online so you can use them virtually.
-We found that SLPs were helpful tutors, but also gave a sense of mentorship as well.
-Talking to SLPs that have been in our position was definitely comforting and reassuring; this is just a brief hurdle in the path to a successful career!
-If you're looking for a tutor - we offer tutoring services!
-Get a free consultation, then choose how many sessions you are looking for, and we will get started ASAP.
+If you’re struggling with making time to study, understanding difficult concepts, or knowing how to even approach preparing for the SLP Praxis Exam, using a tutor may be beneficial for you.
+There are a number of tutoring services available online.
+We found that SLPs were helpful tutors and served as great mentors as well.
+Talking to SLPs who had been in our position was definitely comforting and reassuring; this is just a brief hurdle in the path to a successful career!

 Everything.

-Just kidding, I did obviously try to review everything but there were certain topics that I focused on more than others.
+Just kidding—I did obviously try to review everything, but there were certain topics that I focused on more than others.
 This was influenced by what I felt I lacked in my clinical hours thus far.
-For example, I worked with a client who stuttered during one of my clinical placements, so I felt a bit more at ease with my fluency knowledge.
-I had a great practicum in a vents/trachs hospital and did a lot of work with dysphagia, so I didn’t spend as much time reviewing that.
+For example, I worked with a client who stuttered during one of my clinical placements, so I felt a bit more at ease with my stuttering knowledge.
+I had a great practicum in a vents/trachs hospital and had a lot of clinical experience with dysphagia, so I didn’t spend as much time reviewing it.
 Kristi did not have a lot of dysphagia experience before taking the SLP Praxis so she reviewed this content more, both by studying the material and asking questions to those of us who did have the experience.

 I did not have a lot of experience with motor speech disorders, voice disorders, or cleft palate, so I spent more time reviewing these topics.
-I also hadn’t been in a school setting when I took the exam, so I spent more time reviewing child language, articulation, and phonology information.
+I also hadn’t had a placement in a school setting when I took the exam, so I spent more time reviewing child language, articulation, and phonology information.

-1. ASHA Code of Ethics/applicable laws (e.g. IDEA)
+- Professional Issues: ASHA Code of Ethics/applicable laws (e.g., IDEA, FERPA)

 Having everything memorized.
 There is no way to hold alllll of the information related to speech-language pathology in your head all at once.
 There is a reason SLPs often specialize in specific fields!

 Questions I didn’t know.
 There are some questions that you will just not know.
 Whether it be test-taking anxiety or concepts/terms that simply weren’t covered in your graduate courses, there are going to be questions you don’t know.
-I vividly remember there being a question about Van Riper’s Stuttering Modification Therapy, a topic I thought I knew front to back, without a multiple choice option that fit what I knew.
-I was a little frustrated but I guessed an answer and moved on.
+I vividly remember a question about Van Riper’s Stuttering Modification Therapy, a topic I thought I knew inside and out, without a multiple-choice option that fit what I knew.
+I was a little frustrated, but I just guessed an answer and moved on.

 Passing the SLP Praxis on my first try.
 Getting your CCCs does not require you to pass the exam on your first try.
 You can take the test when 28 days have passed since you last took it.
 While I was able to pass it when I took it initially, it’s not necessary.
 That helped relieve some of my nerves; best-case scenario was I passed, worst-case scenario I would try again next month.
 I reminded myself of this over and over (and over) again.